 - Allow GPs reasonable after-hours rosters.

 The actual amount of funding received is recalculated every quarter based on changes in population.
 More than 75% of the money we receive each year is spent on First Level Services, i.e., subsidising visits to General Practice teams.
 The remainder is used for health promotion, ensuring specific communities have access to the services they need, as well as for general administration.

-New Zealand GPs provide community-based primary health care.
-Day-to-day work as a Pegasus Health GP includes first contact, diagnosis, and management, continuity of care, health promotion, prevention and screening.
-General practice in New Zealand is a private business with some services subsidised by the government.
-Patients usually pay a contribution to see a GP.
-Patients in New Zealand are encouraged to enrol with a general practitioner and to see the same GP each time they visit, if possible.
+New Zealand GPs and Nurse Practitioners (NPs) provide community-based primary health care.
+Day-to-day work as a Pegasus Health GP or NP includes first contact, diagnosis, and management, continuity of care, health promotion, prevention and screening.
+General practices in New Zealand are predominately private businesses or in some cases owned by community trusts with some services subsidised by the government.
+Patients usually pay a contribution to see a GP or NP.
+If possible, patients in New Zealand are encouraged to enrol with a general practitioner or nurse practitioner and to see the same GP or NP each time they visit.

 In Christchurch there are several after-hours clinics available as a preferred alternative to the Emergency Department.
 Pegasus Health’s 24 Hour Surgery is a well-resourced 24-hour acute care facility staffed by a permanent team of doctors and nurses, mixed with a roster of local GPs.

 The Pharmaceutical Management Agency of New Zealand (PHARMAC) selects which medications will be subsidised in New Zealand.
 There are about 2,000 medications on the national register which are either fully or partly subsidised.

 The charitable organisation St John Ambulance provides most of the ambulance services, both emergency and non-urgent, across the country.
 Depending on the reason for transporting a patient this may incur a partial charge to the patient.

 General Practice Medical Discipline Bodies